dart-lang/site-www/src/_tutorials/language/futures.md

     .catchError((e) => handleError(e));
 {% endprettify %}

-If any of the invoked functions completes with an error, the Future returned by `Future.wait()` also completes with an error.
+If any of the invoked functions completes with an error, the `Future` returned by `Future.wait()` also completes with an error.
 Use `catchError()` to handle the error.

 ## Other resources {#other-resources}

-Read the following documentation for more details on using Futures and asynchronous programming in Dart:
+Read the following documentation for more details on using futures and asynchronous programming in Dart:

 * [Futures and Error Handling][], an article that starts where this tutorial ends
 * [The Event Loop and Dart,]({{site.webdev}}/articles/performance/event-loop)
-  an article that describes how to schedule tasks using Futures
+  an article that describes how to schedule tasks using futures
 * [Asynchrony support](/guides/language/language-tour#asynchrony-support),
   a section in the [language tour](/guides/language/language-tour)
 * [Future API reference][Future]